BMajeric/ISSprojekt/README.md

 The goal of the game is to fly out of the hangar, find the enemy tank in the overworld and shoot a missle at it destroying it and finishing the game.

+## Instructions
+Clone the project locally and start the "SimulatorLeta.exe" from the "Bin" folder.

 ## Technologies
 - C#
 - Unity